haddigan/stock-ticker/README.md

 ## API Rate Limit

 Unfortunately the API only allows 5 requests per minute.
-When the API hits the rate limit it will start returning 500 errors until the window resets.
+When the API hits the rate limit it will start returning 500 errors until the timeout window resets.